 Where do land conservancy staffers send friends for snowy and bodacious days outdoors?
 We asked, they shared.
 Explore the snow-inspired bucket list!

-This story is featured in the February 2018 issue of Traverse, Northern Michigan’s Magazine.
+Featured in the February 2018 issue of Traverse, Northern Michigan’s Magazine.
 Get your copy!

 Every year I have a handful of outdoor moments that kind of open me up, make me feel especially alive, fresh in spirit, exhilarated, electrified.
 I used to be aware of these moments only in hindsight.
 Looking back on a banner outing, I’d think, man, that was the bomb sauce, as my friends and I skied back to the car after a long day in the backcountry.
 Eventually, though, it dawned on me that I should be more aware of peak moments as they are happening.
 Simply by noticing the moments in real time, I would amplify the aliveness factor.